DigitalPublishingToolkit/TOD50/md/00colophon.md

 ...

 #The Planalto Riots
-## Making and Unmaking A Failed Coup in Brazil
+## Making and Unmaking: A Failed Coup in Brazil

 <div style="page-break-after: always"></div>